aayushmau5/unnamed-project/README.md

 - enable check-origin for extension socket only
 - build step for each browser with fixed id(.env)
 - disable too much logger output on phoenix side
+- handle service worker/background script is not running
+- (future idea) as a tab manager? closing tabs, saving tabs, etc. - hmmm, do i really need this?